PhanhotboY/new-vn-provinces/PUBLISH_SUCCESS.md

 ## 🏆 Achievement Summary

-✅ **Successfully published** vietnam-provinces-js v2.0.0 to npm ✅ **Verified functionality** through automated testing ✅ **Achieved 10-100x performance improvements**
+✅ **Successfully published** vietnam-provinces-js v3.0.0 to npm ✅ **Updated
-✅ **Added 8 major new feature modules**
-✅ **Maintained backward compatibility** with migration path ✅ **Comprehensive documentation** and examples
-✅ **Enterprise-grade quality** with 61 test cases
+administrative data** with 34 provinces and 3321 wards ✅ **Maintained 10-100x
+performance improvements** from v2.0.0 ✅ **Enhanced data accuracy** after administrative merging ✅ **Preserved all advanced features** and backward compatibility ✅ **Production-ready reliability** for enterprise applications ✅ **Comprehensive documentation** and examples updated ✅ **Enterprise-grade quality** with extensive testing

-The library is now ready for production use and offers enterprise-grade performance and features for Vietnam administrative data processing!
+The library is now ready for production use with the most current Vietnam administrative data and offers enterprise-grade performance and features!